cis-famu/oer-assignment-group-4-1/Chapter-1.md

 ### Review Questions

-How can the use of blanks improve the readability of code in C++?
+-How can the use of blanks improve the readability of code in C++?

-What is a prompt line and what does it do?
+-What is a prompt line and what does it do?

-What is one way to improve the naming identifier "milesperhour"?
+-What is one way to improve the naming identifier "milesperhour"?

 ## Chapter Summary